Dr. Natalia Kanem

 Erika and Willow

-Executive Director of Fair Start Movement, and her daughter, age 11
+Executive Director of Having Kids, and her daughter, age 11

-Today, Fair Start Movement is calling on the United Nations to back up its commitment to protect children.
+Today, Having Kids is calling on the United Nations to back up its commitment to protect children.
 The international community, including key United Nations agencies, requires minimum standards of care for children.
 But we don’t apply those same standards in family planning models.
 Why not?
-Could we afford to do that, through future child entitlements, if we promoted a universal ethic of smaller families and shifted the savings?
+Could we afford to do that, through future child entitlements, if we promoted a universal ethic of sustainable families and shifted the savings?
 We think so.
 Help us urge the UNFPA and UNICEF to consider the change.
 Here’s what we sent to the UN: